PerryWerneck/libudjatsysinfo/README.md

-# udjat-module-sysusage
+# udjat-module-sysinfo
-System resources usage module for udjat
+System information and usage module for udjat